 Step 1: Look At How You Really Live

-Take your room list from Day 01 and walk through your day-to-day life in each space.
-The goal here is to pinpoint where function matters most, so your finishes support how you actually live.
+Grab your room list from Day 01.
+Walk through your daily routine in each space.
+The point is to spot where function matters most, so your finishes actually support your life.

 Here are a few prompts to help you get specific: